redis/redis-rcp/RCP4.md

 ---

 New Sentinel Subcommand:
 `SENTINEL FLUSHCONFIG`: Triggers a sentinel flush of the config to disk.
-Returns and OK response.
+Returns an "OK" response.